Maryam-A-H/Practise-Examples/README.md

 Hi!
 These are some practise examples to work through as as beginner.
-Helped me understand the basline ideas of how to sucessfully code, use SQL in python, and catch up on basic statistcial distibutions and theories.
+Helped me understand the basic ideas of how to sucessfully code, use SQL in python, and catch up on basic statistcial distibutions and theories.